-Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, memory loss and more.
+Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, and more.
 Learn how tryptophan supplements and foods can help.

 Every Thanksgiving, tryptophan gets its 15 minutes of fame as the amino acid in turkey that makes you tired.

-(Contrary to popular belief, it’s the massive amount of carbs — not turkey — that’s responsible.)
-(1)
+(Contrary to popular belief, it’s the massive amount of carbs you eat — not turkey — that’s responsible.)

 For the rest of the year, tryptophan is largely ignored, and that’s unfortunate …

-Because it’s an essential building block for serotonin, an important mood-boosting brain chemical.
+Because tryptophan is an essential building block for serotonin, an important mood-boosting neurotransmitter.

 Yet, due to a biological quirk, very little dietary tryptophan is available for serotonin synthesis.